shp-majnu/shp-majnu/README.md

 - 👋 Hi, I’m @shp-majnu [nicjname]
 - 👀 I’m interested in ...lot of things Linux is one of them
-- 🌱 I’m currently learning ...CyberSecurity
+- 🌱 I’m currently learning ...Information Security
 - 💞️ I’m looking to collaborate on ...[none for now]
 - 📫 How to reach me ... shp.hp@yahoo.com